3 Programming Fundamentals in R (Part I)

 ## [1] "Brendan"

-We can use variables to store information for each data types.
+We can use variables to store information for each data type.

 age <- 30L